ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ### Binary operators: AND OR NOT

 Binary operators can be used to build more complex statements.
-The 'NOT' operator can only be used with one of the other binary operators creating 'OR NOT' or 'AND NOT' ones.
+The `NOT` operator can only be used with one of the other binary operators creating `OR NOT` or `AND NOT` ones.

 {CODE-BLOCK:csharp}
 from Companies